PM Modi to meet 8 senior church leaders in Kochi today | India News - ExBulletin

 The Prime Minister and the BJP will also have their homework on the long-running church feud between the Orthodox and Jacobite factions.

-Meanwhile, in a significant development on the day before of the visit of the Prime Ministers, the president of the UDF district Pathanamthitta Victor Thomas joined the BJP in the presence of senior party official Prakash Javadekar and state chairman K Surendran here on Sunday.
+Meanwhile, in a significant development on the eve of the Prime Ministers’ visit, UDF District Chairman Pathanamthitta Victor Thomas joined the BJP in the presence of senior party official Prakash Javadekar and state chairman K Surendran here on Sunday.

 |